RAMM and contemporary art 2018-2022

 Artists: Claude Cahun, Jo Crook, Dorothy Cross, Susan Derges, Bryony Gillard, Mollie Goldstrom & William Arnold, Sarah Gordon, Ingela Ihrman, Mikhail Karikis, Sarah Rose, Lucy Skaer

-Sea Garden rejects the idea that humans have a higher status than other living organisms.
-Instead the exhibition presents contemporary art that explores our close relationship with marine life – specifically seaweed.
-Many of the works address a tension between nature and culture: between the living algae on the shoreline and dried seaweed specimens carefully preserved by the museum.
+The exhibition presented contemporary art that explored our close relationship with marine life – specifically seaweed.
+Many of the works addressed a tension between nature and culture: between the living algae on the shoreline and dried seaweed specimens carefully preserved by the museum.

-Sea Garden is intentionally international: the ocean has no border.
-From Devon to the North Pacific via Ireland and the West Coast of the USA, the themes suggested in the artworks place the local within the international.
+Sea Garden was intentionally international: the ocean has no border.
+From Devon to the North Pacific via Ireland and the West Coast of the USA, the themes suggested in the artworks placed the local within the international.

-By setting-up dialogues between artwork made by artists in the 21st century, Sea Garden creates interconnected themes of algae collecting, feminism, and environmentalism that question how we relate to each other and, in turn, the natural world.
-Seen together, these thought-provoking artworks express the artists’ intimate relationship with their environment.
-Sea Garden reminds us that the natural world exceeds the framing of both art and science.
+By setting-up dialogues between artwork made by artists in the 21st century, Sea Garden created interconnected themes of algae collecting, feminism, and environmentalism that questioned how we relate to each other and, in turn, the natural world.
+Seen together, these thought-provoking artworks expressed the artists’ intimate relationship with their environment.

 Year of Untold Stories – 2020

-People who have achieved remarkable feats or lived extraordinary lives.
+This year’s theme of Untold Stories explores people who have achieved remarkable feats or lived extraordinary lives.
 It includes hidden histories or the stories of neglected communities, or people fighting inequality and overcoming barriers.
+We are working with artists to explore these themes in works intervene in the collections.

-RAMM has commission of a work by acclaimed contemporary artist Joy Gregory.
+RAMM has invited acclaimed contemporary artist Joy Gregory to create a new artwork this year.
 The piece will be displayed as part of an exhibition, opening in October 2020, which will explore how the transatlantic slave trade and its legacy permeates Devon and Exeter’s social infrastructure to this day.

 The new artwork will be informed by the artist’s experience of working with the curators at RAMM and the museum’s collections, the advisory panel to this exhibition and members of the public.